lexogrine/hud-manager/README.md

 	}
 }
   ```
-  The Manager will not accept any zip files that do not have a correct `hud.json` file in their root.
+  The Lexogrine HUD Manager will not accept any .zip files that do not have a correct `hud.json` file in their root.
 #### panel.json
 `panel.json` controls the custom data inputs you want to have in the HUD, for example - tournament logo, tournament name etc., so any data that you want to set up on match to match basis.
 The example file looks like this:
   ```json